Neev1108/Single-Cell-Pipeline/README.md

 ## 6b Visualization

 Once the program finishes annotating the data, the program will display a UMAP of the clustered results for the user to view.
 Close this window to continue the program.
-Note that this image will not be automatically saved!

 ---